haoxins/haoxins.github.io/archived/2021-quic-http3.md

 ------------------

+## HTTP/3 explained

 * [HTTP/3 explained](https://github.com/bagder/http3-explained)
   - A document describing the HTTP/3 and QUIC protocols
   - 一般, 可以随便看看

 ### TCP head of line blocking

+* With `HTTP/2`, typical browsers do tens or hundreds of parallel transfers over a single TCP connection.
+* If a single packet is dropped, or lost in the network somewhere between two endpoints that speak `HTTP/2`, it means the entire TCP connection is brought to a halt while the lost packet is re-transmitted and finds its way to the destination.
+* As the packet loss rate increases, `HTTP/2` performs less and less well.
+At `2%` packet loss, tests have proven that `HTTP/1` users are usually better off
+  - because they typically have up to six TCP connections to distribute lost packets over.
+  - This means for every lost packet the other connections can still continue.

 ------------------